pts/pts-chroot-env-qq/README.txt

 * To install an initial chroot environment for a recent version of the Linux distribution Ubuntu using their cloud image repository, run `qq get-ubuntu DISTRO TARGETDIR', e.g. `qq get-ubuntu bionic bionic_dir' or `qq get-ubuntu zesty zesty_dir'.
-The oldest available Ubuntu is 10.04 (lucid), but it doesn't contain a root filesystem image; to oldest which actually works is Ubuntu 12.04 (precise), run ``qq get-ubuntu precise precise_dir' to get it.
+The oldest available Ubuntu from there is 10.04 (lucid), run `qq get-ubuntu lucid lucid_dir' to get it.

-  To get a full list of Ubuntu releases available, run `qq get-ubuntu . get_dir'.
+  To get a full list of Ubuntu releases available from there, run `qq get-ubuntu . get_dir'.

 * To install an initial chroot environment for a recent version of a